Ampless/Adsignificamus/0-Overview.md

 # Chapter 0 – An overview
 There are many different DSBMobile API implementations and most of them…are the same.
-This is because of pydsb, which can be considered the reference implementation of the Android API.
-But there are still three different APIs known to us.
+This is because of pydsb (1), which can be considered the reference implementation of the Android API.
+But there are still three different APIs known to us, and two more with only one implementation each.

 ## The APIs
 * The Android API (chapter 1)